elasticio/x-twitter-component/README.md

 ## Description

-Twitter Component is designed to connect with Twitter API v2
+X (Twitter) Component is designed to connect with X (Twitter) API v2

 ## Credentials